No, I don't think anybody died or I'd see Geraldo on Fox and I don't see Geraldo so I don't think anybody died.

 And now people are learning after the fact that Obama lied and was deceitful and is incompetent.

-Now the media's reporting it.
+Now the media is reporting it.

-Could have been known long ago.
+It could have been known long ago.

 We need not have had to go through all of this.

-We need not be where we are.
+We need not be where we are, but we are.

-It says here in the Washington Post, Obama's personal popularity has carried him through tough times and was no doubt an asset for him in the 2012 election.
+It says here in the Washington Post: Obama's personal popularity has carried him through tough times and was no doubt an asset for him in the 2012 election.

 While things may turn around for the president, the current trend does not look good for him.

-More likely, it's a combination of time and recent political crises like Syria, NSA surveillance, glitches with the health care law, the They really think at the Washington Post, there isn't a singular explanation for this.
+More likely, it's a combination of time and recent political crises like Syria, NSA surveillance, glitches with the healthcare law.

 They really think it's just a culmination of things.